Eric-Spencer/GW-CybersecurityBootcamp2021-22/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting in-bound access to the network.
+- A load balancer intelligently distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.
+Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, and resiliency.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_